 2. Mc Nutt of Donegal

-In the picturesque village of Downings on the stunning Rosguill peninsula in county Donegal, you will find Mc Nutts of Donegal.
+In the picturesque village of Downings on the stunning Rosguill peninsula in County Donegal, you will find Mc Nutts of Donegal.
 Here they have been producing stunning weaves for more than 60 years.
 Their team of designers take inspiration from the surrounding awe-inspiring land and seascapes.
-Here’s two of their greatest hits from The Irish Store.
+Here are two of their greatest hits from The Irish Store.

 McNutts Lambswool Landscape Blanket